NUROISEA/anime-webui-colab/README.md

 ## ⚠🚨 Notice 🚨⚠

-<details><summary>(click to expand)</summary>
+### **YOU WILL NEED COLAB PRO TO RUN ANY OF THESE NOTEBOOKS**

-Google Colab is starting to limit free users on using stable diffusion web UI.
+Google Colab restricting free users on using Stable Diffusion web UI.

-Running any of these *might* show a warning stating that this is 'prohibited code'.

-**It's not.**

-You can still run it but you the risk of being disconnected early, *only if you get the warning*.
+Running without Pro will result in **early disconnects**.

 You can read more in the following links:
 - [Initial reddit post in /r/StableDiffusion](https://www.reddit.com/r/StableDiffusion/comments/12t8tc7/is_colab_going_to_start_banning_people_who_use_it/)